darylhawes/fsip/docs/managing-images.md

 ###### Delete this image

-Deleting a image permanently removes it and all of its associated data (including comments) from Alkaline.
+Deleting an image permanently removes it and all of its associated data (including comments) from FSIP.
 Additionally, the physical file is erased from your `/images/` folder.
 This action cannot be undone.